rotexsoft/leanorm/README.md

 3.x has a few newer features like **Model::fetchOneByPkey($id, array $relations_to_include = []): ?\GDAO\Model\RecordInterface**.

 > Deprecated **Utils::search2D(...)** in 2.x has been removed in 3.x

+Version 6.x is not backwards compatible with 7.x.

 Version 5.x is not backwards compatible with 4.x.